Hemorrhoid treatment

 Depending on what they find, they may also use an anoscope (short plastic tube) or a sigmoidoscope (flexible lighted tube) to look at the colon.

-Nonsurgical hemorrhoid treatment
+Nonsurgical hemorrhoid treatments

-More complex conditions may require other treatments.
 Bleeding and persistent hemorrhoids can be treated with minimally invasive procedures such as:

 • Rubber band ligation: Your doctor puts one or two small medical-grade rubber bands around the base of a hemorrhoid to cut off its blood flow.
 You may need more than one banding hemorrhoid treatment to get the hemorrhoid to shrink and fall off.